waterjugs/SYN-Seed-Script/README.md

 This seed script supports the Steam and Epic Games versions of Hell Let Loose.

--Verify that you have one of these supported monitor resolutions listed below for the script to work:
+Verify that you have one of these supported monitor resolutions listed below for the script to work:
   - 1920 x 1080
   - 2560 x 1440
   - 3840 x 2160